More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 We check into the Yak & Yeti and while our first room is perfectly decent in appearance, the monsoon season has created a moldy aroma that will be tough to ignore for 3 nights.

-Thankfully, the hotel is more than accommodating in moving us and even ends up upgrading us to a lovely (and un-scented) suite.
+Thankfully, the hotel is more than accommodating in moving us.
+They even upgrade us to a lovely (and un-scented) suite.

 Yak and Yeti Hotel Kathmandu Nepal